 Bank is masterful in his knowledge of the history of Theresienstadt, and I Am Terezin is a must read for scholars of the Holocaust, as well as those interested in bettering the human condition.
 Reading this book will help the vigilant to reaffirm the oath of never again.
 Never again should sadism be allowed to hide behind laws and systems meant to dehumanize.
 Never again should humanity allow the atrocities of genocide to occur.
 Never again should any people be persecuted for the faith they follow or for the way in which they worship the Divine.

 Saturday’s ritual is discourse at diners,

 when we talk while walking

 As we wipe our feet on the mat on the floor,

-we exit a pressure cooker, of sorts,
+we exit the pressure cooker

 as worries are left at the door.

-The mornings here mean so much more
+The mornings here mean much more

-than French Toast, eggs, home fries.
+than French Toast, eggs, or home fries.

 Forgetting brimming calendars,